-a.
+- a.
 Records should first be informally requested during the FAO's normal course of business with the contractor (either verbally or in writing).
 The auditor should be ready to discuss the basis for the request with the contractor.
-CAM or other Agency guidelines should not be cited as the reason for requesting a record in lieu of explaining the underlying audit need.
+CAM or other Agency guidelines should not be cited as the reason for requesting a record in lieu of explaining the underlying audit need. - b.

-b.
 Occasionally contractors may ask that requests for records be in writing.
 Auditors should generally accommodate the contractor where it will facilitate access and avoid misunderstanding.
-However, contractor requirements that all requests for records be in writing are unacceptable as such a process would unnecessarily impede the audit process.
+However, contractor requirements that all requests for records be in writing are unacceptable as such a process would unnecessarily impede the audit process. - c.

-c.
 All requests should be for specific records rather than a general class of records.
 For example, requests should be for "the general ledger for FY 2000," or "the payroll register for the pay period ending July 4, 2000" rather than "the general ledger," or "payroll data".
 Addressing specific records relates the request to a specific audit.
-This action should avoid lengthy discussion with the contractor on the merits of the request.

-d.
-When the auditor does not know precisely what records exist, a listing of what does exist (such as "recurring financial reports" or "IT files") should be requested.
-The listing itself may be considered a record, particularly if the contractor already produces such a list for other purposes.

-e.
-Unusual or extensive requests for reproduction of contractor records should be made by supervisors and be in writing if requested by the contractor.

-f.
-When original records or documents are provided by the contractor, auditors will ensure that all such records and documents are returned to the contractor as soon as possible.
+This action should avoid lengthy discussion with the contractor on the merits of the request. - d.
+When the auditor does not know precisely what records exist, a listing of what does exist (such as "recurring financial reports" or "IT files showing period totals and transactions for cost element XXX, etc.") should be requested.
+The listing itself may be considered a record, particularly if the contractor already produces such a list for other purposes. - e.
+Unusual or extensive requests for reproduction of contractor records should be made by supervisors and be in writing if requested by the contractor. - f.
+When original records or documents are provided by the contractor, auditors will ensure that all such records and documents are returned to the contractor as soon as possible. - g.

-g.
 Circumstances justifying an evaluation of original records at locations other than contractor facilities include records seized by investigators under a warrant or obtained by Government counsel through criminal, investigatory, or civil subpoena.

 DCAA has the right to evaluate any records in the hands of Government agents.
 Regardless of the circumstance under which the auditor obtains access to contractor records, due professional care will be exercised in protecting the records while in the auditor's possession.